gitatmax/white-elephant/README.md

 * A present can only be stolen once per turn, which means players who have a gift stolen from them have to wait to get it back.
 * After three swaps, the turn automatically comes to an end (otherwise things could drag on for a long time).
-* See “Popular Variations” below for other possible twists.

 ## Credit